-Email: For private questions, or those that are very specific to your individual situation, you can email the course TA (contact info above).
-TAs will respond to email within 24 hours on weekdays (longer on weekends).
+Email: For private questions, or those that are very specific to your individual situation, you can email me (contact info above).
+I will respond to emails within 24 hours on weekdays (longer on weekends).
 Please do not email with questions that can be answered by reviewing the syllabus or other official course documents.